This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 V2/2g = (Z + (P/ρg ) + V2/2g) ~ (Z + (P/ρg )

-The pressure at the Summit will be minimum and that should not fall below vapour pressure to avoid Cavitation.
+The pressure at the Summit will be minimum, and that should not fall below vapor pressure to avoid Cavitation.

 Ans.
-It is the distance by which the boundary has to be shifted in order to compensate the loss in flow rate on account of boundary layer formation is called displacement thickness and it is represented as δ*.
+It is the distance by which the boundary has to be shifted in order to compensate for the loss in flow rate on account of boundary layer formation called displacement thickness, and it is represented as δ*.

 The different types of flow-through pipes are